Metro in Mexico City

 Metro (subway) is one of the most effective ways to get around Mexico City, especially for long distances.
 This is due to the fact, that unlike other transport (buses, trolleybuses, taxis) it is not affected by the traffic that is so common in this place.
 Moreover, owing to ubiquitous cameras and police at each station, it is also the safest means of public transportation.
 Its main components are railway trains moving mainly underground.
 The system includes 12 lines connecting the main areas of the city.

 You should use the metro carefully because pickpockets are constantly working there.
 In conclusion, despite its aesthetic imperfection, the metro is perfect for getting around the city.
-In the daytime, the main highways constantly suffer from traffic jams, and the metro will be much faster than a taxi.
+The main highways continually suffer from traffic jams during the day, and the metro will be much faster than a taxi.

 The Metrobus appeared in 2006.
 Traffic is carried out via a bus line along Insurgentes Avenue – a boulevard about 70 km long.
 Similarly to the Metro, in Metrobus, 6 lines cover 120 km around the city, and you can also commute between lines with only one ticket.
 If you’re not in a hurry and want to enjoy the urban landscape, this is the best option for you.
 If you are not sure about using the subway (metro) and still think Mexico City is dangerous, you can first try the Metrobus.